Hands-On with the Best Travel Backpacks for Women 2017

 Travel Backpack Features

-Many travel backpacks come with extra “bells and whistles” that all have advantages and disadvantages.
+Many travel backpacks for women come with extra “bells and whistles” that all have advantages and disadvantages.
 Here are a few distinguishing features you might find on women’s travel backpacks:

--Opening style: For me to consider it a travel backpack, there needs to be a zipper opening that exposes most of the front of the backpack.
+-Opening style: I’m only interested in a front loading travel backpack with a zipper opening that exposes most of the inside – in other words, a backpack that opens like a suitcase.
 Top-loaders need not apply!
-That said, manufacturers have come up with so many ways to open their backpacks: luggage-style (like the letter ‘C’), combination panel zipper and top draw string, and panel zipper shaped like the letter ‘U’).
+That said, manufacturers have come up with so many ways to open their backpacks: luggage-style (like the letter ‘C’) front loading bacpack, combination panel zipper and top draw string, and panel zipper shaped like the letter ‘U’).
 As long as you can easily access most of the main compartment, opening style is a matter of personal preference.

 -Removable daypack: Usually this is in the form of a backpack, but sometimes it’s a messenger style.
 These daypacks are often basic but serve their purpose well enough.
 Some attach with a zipper, some with clips, and others slide into a pocket on the main backpack.
 Often times these are heavier than a basic packable backpack but not as feature-rich as a “real” daypack, but it can be convenient to only carry one item when you’re walking through the airport or public transit.